MyllenaAPrado/360RAT/README.md

 ## Download and Install:

+- Download the software from this gihub;

-- After installing, go to prorgram folder:
+- After installing, go to program folder:

        `cd 360RAT`